sam20908/competitive-programming/leetcode/README.md

 ### Features

 - Parses LeetCode inputs **from stdin** and outputs **to stdout**
-  - If using CppFastOlympicCoding, then add `#define LC_CPPFASTOLYMPICCODING` to the top of the file and append "/" to the end of the input
+  - If using FastOlympicCoding, then add `#define LC_FASTOLYMPICCODING` to your compilation settings and enter an empty line to end the input
   - If the input is ill-formed or does not match the parameter types, the behavior is undefined!
 - Comes with templates for various data structures and algorithms
 - A debug macro `dbg` to pretty-print multiple variables at once **to stderr** (up to 10 per `dbg` call)